ImperialCollegeLondon/rcds_intro_cpp/Chapter6/README.md

 4. Compute the minimum and maximum velocity, and print the results on screen.

-5. Verify the results :
+5. Verify the results.

-## Exercise 5 - Estimate the mass of the Higgs boson
+## Advanced - Estimate the mass of the Higgs boson

 Write a C++ program that reads from a file the distribution of invariant mass for the production channel of 4 leptons to Higgs, measured at the ATLAS detector, and determine the most frequent (most likely) value for the mass.